 The remark of the anonymous author in section 17 is totally wrong.
 The priesthood had been the centre of unity, it was so no longer.
 The monarchy had become the centre.

-| See @John 7: 39; ch.
-14: 16, 17, and many other passages.
+¦ See @John 7: 39; chapter 14: 16, 17, and many other passages.

 {200}

 As to section 20, with reference to the difference in the directions of God (@Isaiah 37: 33; @Jeremiah 25: 8, 9), the force of the argument is not apprehended by the anonymous author.
 The texts are cited quite fitly to shew the principle in question; and that which the texts shew is that what God authorizes at a given moment, does not necessarily become a rule for those who are in a different state.
-To apply in this state an order of God, is not to have consciousness of one&#8217;s sin; it is as if one pretended to walk on the footpath to keep oneself clean, when one had already purposely splashed oneself off the footpath.
-The worship of Cain was &#8220;sin,&#8221; because he took no account of his fall.
-To elect elders, is not to obey; it is to pretend to have the power to do that which the primitive Church did, that which the apostles did.|
+To apply in this state an order of God, is not to have consciousness of one's sin; it is as if one pretended to walk on the footpath to keep oneself clean, when one had already purposely splashed oneself off the footpath.
+The worship of Cain was "sin," because he took no account of his fall.
+To elect elders, is not to obey; it is to pretend to have the power to do that which the primitive Church did, that which the apostles did¦.

-As to section 25,| if we take popery as an example, all the weakness of the arguments of the anonymous author is at once apparent.
+As to section 25¦, if we take popery as an example, all the weakness of the arguments of the anonymous author is at once apparent.
 There Satan governs clearly in the Church under the appearance that that form is one approved of God.
 It is plain that the anonymous author does not understand what the power of Satan is, nor that Satan can exercise a fearful power, even over the children of God, if they remain in a system where this power acts, and the rather because it is veiled from them, and that they themselves conscientiously hold this system to be the Church of God, thinking that to remain in it is to obey the authority that God had established

-| As to the absence of proofs drawn from the New Testament, for which the anonymous author reproaches the writing of Foulquier, a few words will suffice.
+¦ As to the absence of proofs drawn from the New Testament, for which the anonymous author reproaches the writing of Foulquier, a few words will suffice.
 The manuscript of Foulquier contains only a short statement of principles drawn up for a brother.
-The anonymous author had heard read in the conference a document which, while the work of a single brother, was clothed with the character of being the answer on the part of all*;* a document furnished with proofs drawn from the New Testament and which is a recapitulation with quotations of all contained in Acts, and epistles bearing on the question of the ministry.
+The anonymous author had heard read in the conference a document which, while the work of a single brother, was clothed with the character of being the answer on the part of all; a document furnished with proofs drawn from the New Testament and which is a recapitulation with quotations of all contained in Acts, and epistles bearing on the question of the ministry.
 At the request of the anonymous author this manuscript was handed to him and he examined it.
 Afterwards the writing of our brother M. Foulquier fell into his hands.
-These facts are the best answer to the accusation contained in the following words of his tract, p.
-20: &#8220;Thus, dear brethren of L&#8217;Ile, you leave us no other alternative than to believe your word, or to suffer by our refusal the most terrible judgments of God!!!
-We ask of you examples of *biblical commands* and you give us *human arguments*.&#8221;
+These facts are the best answer to the accusation contained in the following words of his tract, page 20: "Thus, dear brethren of L'Ile, you leave us no other alternative than to believe your word, or to suffer by our refusal the most terrible judgments of God!!!
+We ask of you examples of *biblical commands* and you give us *human arguments*."

-| It is important that the reader should remember that the division of the tract of Foulquier into paragraphs is not his, and that frequently it injures the sense and cuts the thread of the ideas.
+¦ It is important that the reader should remember that the division of the tract of Foulquier into paragraphs is not his, and that frequently it injures the sense and cuts the thread of the ideas.

 {201}